tesselode/tactile/readme.md

 ### Axes

-`axis = input.addAxis(detectors)`
+`axis = input.addAxis(...)`

 Adds an axis.

-- `detectors` is a table containing the axis detectors that the axis should use.
+- `...` is a list of axis detectors that the axis should use.
-  - Note: the last axis detector in the list will take precedence!
-So if you want one control method to override the other, place it last in the list.
+  - Note: axes check the list of axis detectors in order.
+The value of the axis will be set to the value of the first axis detector with a non-zero value.
+Because of this, if an axis uses an analog axis detector and a binary axis detector, it is recommended that you put the binary axis detector last in the list.
+Analog axis detectors almost never have a non-zero value due to analog sticks almost never being perfectly centered, and if they come last in the list, they'll always be registering an input and overriding the binary axis detector.

 `input.removeAxis(axis)`